 The signature analysis will need to be carried out by a professional.

-If the signature proves to be fraudulent, or at least not by Vincent's hand, there are still ample more tests to determine authentication.
-Van Gogh's 1882 painting View of the Sea at Scheveningen is authentic although had a fake signature applied at one point.
+If the signature proves to be fraudulent, or at least not by Vincent's hand, there are still ample more tests to determine authentication; Van Gogh's 1882 painting View of the Sea at Scheveningen is authentic, although it had a fake signature.

-The painting was found in a dilapidated inn in Belgium.
+The painting was discovered in a dilapidated inn in Belgium.

-We are aware that Vincent lived in Belgium on a few occasions, and that he frequented inns.
-Perhaps the painting was a trade, as he did so often for food and lodging.
+We know that Vincent lived in Belgium on a few occasions and frequented inns.
+Perhaps the painting was a trade, as he often did for food, lodging, and Absinthe.